The side hustle start-up guide

-If you’re one of the millions of people who’ve had working hours disrupted by the pandemic, a side hustle could be the perfect way to put some extra cash in your pocket.
+A side hustle could be the perfect way to put some extra cash in your pocket.
 Some can be big ideas for the future, but we want to focus on how you can get cash in quick when times get tough.
 Here’s Wollit’s guide to getting your side hustle started.

 Set short-term goals for your side hustle

 Before doing anything, you need to make a plan of what you’re looking for and how you can get there.
 Work out how much extra per week you want to earn, then how much time you’ll need to allocate to achieve it.

 For example, if you need £50 extra per week and you charge £10 per hour for babysitting, you’ll need to clear 5 hours out of your week.
 It might sound simple but a structured schedule will help to keep you on track without eating up all your spare time.